jaymccormick/765/readings.md

 ### Deterding, S., Dixon, D., Khaled, R., and Nacke, L. (2001) From dame design elements to gamefulness: Defining "gamification".
 In *Proceeedings of the 15th International Academic MindTrek Conference: Envisioning Future Media Environments*, MindTrek '11, pages 9-15, New York, NY, USA.

 #### Overview
+I really like articles like this, which survey the thinking on a concept and propose a different way of understanding what the concept is.
 - Apparently "began" with Foursquare
 - Premise of gamification: (1) ubiquity of videogames in everyday life; (2) video games elicit intense engagement, and so using elements of games should likewise elicit strong engagement
 - Games for "serious purposes" date back thousands of years to military training; they became common in business and education since the 1950s; digitization has increased the pace and extent